tykurtz/tensorflow_models/README.md

     $(rospack find tensorflow_models)/test/walmart_with_people.jpg \
     $(rospack find tensorflow_models)/test/output_object_detection.jpg

-# Test video stream
+# Needed for play_demo.launch
 apt install ros-melodic-video-stream-opencv

 roslaunch tensorflow_models play_demo.launch
 roslaunch tensorflow_models deeplab.launch
+# or..

+roslaunch tensorflow_models play_demo.launch
+roslaunch tensorflow_models object_detection.launch
 # Use rviz or rqt_image_view to visualize

 ```

 ## Docker
-Using docker with GPU support will be the recommended approach, but is currently WIP.
+WIP.

 # Motivation
-The primary goal is efficiency with the target language being C++.
-This gives access to image_transport and nodelets, which cuts down on unnecessary serializing/deserializing of images.
-Another goal was to target tensorflow/models,
+One of my goals was efficiency with the target language being C++.
+From a ROS perspective, this gives access to `image_transport` and nodelets, which cuts down on unnecessary serializing/deserializing of images.
+Due to not using python, this requires building tensorflow from source, see https://github.com/tradr-project/tensorflow_ros_cpp#c-abi-difference-problems

-https://github.com/tensorflow/models/tree/master/research/object_detection for bounding box detection.
-https://github.com/tensorflow/models/tree/master/research/deeplab for segmentation, and for 2D 'free space' perception.

-This comes with the caveat that you need to build tensorflow from source, see https://github.com/tradr-project/tensorflow_ros_cpp#c-abi-difference-problems

-Care was taken to minimize dependencies into deeplab and object_detection so ROS agnostic projects might benefit from these classes.
+Care was taken to minimize dependencies between the deeplab and object_detection classes and their ROS wrappers.
+So it should be possible to easily use these classes outside of ROS if you prefer.

 ## Related work
 https://github.com/leggedrobotics/darknet_ros
 - C++ and actively maintained.
 Very good starting point for bounding box detection.
-Only supports YOLO v3, no nodelet support
+- Only supports YOLO v3, but no nodelet support

 https://github.com/UbiquityRobotics/dnn_detect
 - C++, uses opencv DNN interface.
 Another good starting point, example uses SSD with a mobilenet backbone.
-Utilizes image_transport, no nodelet support
+- Utilizes image_transport, but no nodelet support

 https://github.com/osrf/tensorflow_object_detector
 - Python only.
 Followed a similar approach by targetting a (now outdated) fork of tensorflow/models.